maziac/DeZogPlugin/Readme.md

 # Build

-Each new version of CSpect the new Plugin.dll needs to be referenced.
+If the Plugin.dll changes in a new version of CSpect the DeZog plugin needs to be recompiled.
+Therefore the Plugin.dll needs to be referenced inside the DeZog plugin project.
 In the Cpect directory a link can be made (ln) to the dll, so it is not required each time to copy the dll.
 (Note: macOS link via desktop is not working, use commandline "ln -s".)

+## Release vs. Debug build

+There is not much difference in the builds.
+The Debug build is 22kB in size the Release build is 20kB.
+Also performance shouldn't make much difference.

 # Socket Usage